jg-digital-media/jgdm_personal_dashboard_dom/README.md

 When user types name: Name is stored in the input
 On blur/mouseout: Saves to localStorage (or removes if empty) On next visit: Name is automatically restored

++ ### v3
+`24-11-2025` - In this update, I've completed implementing the Sticky Footer Bar with some animated toggle transitions of the main dashboard sections.
+Dashboard section areas toggle between expanded and minimized states while maintaing any vacated space.
+And the footer stays in place at the bottom of the page/viewport.

++ This implementation is a fairly rudimentary fade effect animation, but for now it does the job.
+There's still some stying and visual work that need to be done on it.
+But the basics are there.

++ I've also done an initial implementation of an application reset.
+That allows the user to click to reset the app to default state, which should eventually include clearing localStorage key value pairs at the behest of clicking confirmation in a neat animated modal area - created by JavaScript.

 [Back to Top](#jgdm_personal_dashboard_dom)